sardorkhafizov/sardorkhafizov/README.md

 🧠 Obsessed with mastering React and pushing the boundaries of web development.
 🦾 Always looking to collaborate on projects that challenge the status quo and drive innovation.
 🚀 My ultimate goal?
 To become a Full-Stack powerhouse and launch a game-changing tech startup.
-📲 Reach out to me on Instagram if you're ready to make big moves.
+📲 Reach out to me on Instagram (@sardor_orazov) if you're ready to make big moves.